It Shouldn’t Be Hard To Talk About Mental Health. Here’s Why

 Taking Control

 Seeking help for mental illness isn’t always easy.
-It can mean confronting long-held beliefs about the “kind” of people who struggle with depression, anxiety, or other common mental illnesses, or shedding stigmas you’ve unwittingly internalized.
+It can mean confronting long-held beliefs about the “kind” of people who struggle with depression, anxiety, or other common mental illnesses or shedding stigmas you’ve unwittingly internalized.
 But ultimately, it’s key to showing up for yourself and others, so you can live the life you deserve.
 There is absolutely no shame in getting the help you need.
-We hope to be of service.
+By contacting mental health professionals, one can get treatment options like therapy, trauma therapy, anxiety therapy, behavioral therapy, and more.
+We offer mental health services in both Bridgeport and New Haven in Connecticut.
+Contact us to learn more, and we hope to be of service.